The Life Sciences Law Review: United Arab Emirates

 The UAE Medical Liability Law (UAE Federal Law No. 4 of 2016 read together with the implementing regulation of 2019) gives patients the right to report any form of medical malpractice or medical negligence by their service providers or by pharmaceutical companies directly to the MOHP, or its applicable departments.
 The complaints are to be referred to medical liability commissions, formed by the MOHP, or the chairman of the local health authority.

-The relevant commission will review the complaint with all the applicable documentation, and make an adjudication on the existence of malpractice and, if applicable, the causes and results of that malpractice.
+The relevant commission will review the complaint with all the applicable documentation and make an adjudication on the existence of malpractice and, if applicable, the causes and results of that malpractice.

 The decisions made by the commissions are appealable by the patients, doctors or providers within 30 days to a higher liability commission, formed by the UAE Cabinet.
-After review of the file, the decisions of such higher commission are final and binding upon all parties.
+After review of the file, the decisions of this higher commission are final and binding upon all parties.

 Financial relationships with prescribers and payers